johnsmol/netlify-ddns/README.md

 # Netlify DDNS

 A lightweight Python script that implements Dynamic DNS (DDNS) for domains managed by Netlify.
-It automatically keeps a DNS `A` record (IPv4) and `AAAA` record (IPv6) pointed at the current public IP address of the machine running it — no paid DDNS service required.
+It automatically keeps a DNS `A` record (IPv4) and `AAAA` record (IPv6) pointed at the current public IP address of the machine running it.
+No paid DDNS service required.

 ## How it works